Buyers Guide

 Learn More

-Tripod Turnstile LC100P 2 Security Entrance Gate System from Hayward Turnstiles Security Access Manufactuers, Suppliers CompanyPortable Turnstiles are waist high turnstiles that are made movable by adding a strong steel baseplate, stainless steel railing, and hard rubber wheels.
-These additions allow a turnstile to stand freely without bolting in place, give pedestrians a clearly visible passage, and move easily from one area to another.
+Tripod Turnstile LC100P 2 Security Entrance Gate System from Hayward Turnstiles Security Access Manufactuers, Suppliers CompanyPortable Turnstiles are waist high turnstiles and full height turnstiles that are made movable by adding a strong steel baseplate so the turnstile does not need to be affixed to the ground.
+These baseplates allow the turnstile to stand freely without bolting in place, making them easy to move from one area to another.
 For those venues that do not require or permit turnstiles to be fixed in place, the increased mobility of these turnstiles is the perfect solution for access control “on the fly”.
-They are commonly found at amusement parks or sports venues because of the characteristically everchanging traffic flow at these locations.
-Portable turnstiles can be wheeled in place and ready to go at a moment’s notice.

 Learn More